vishwasmeti258-sketch/Churn_analysis/README.md

 • Buttons for filter of gender , plan , tenure , churn.

 • Churn count by age using line chart

+# 🛠 Tools & Technologies
+Power BI – Dashboard creation and visualization
+Python (Pandas, Matplotlib, Seaborn) – Data preprocessing & analysis

+# 🔍 Key Insights

+• most churn seen in adult age count more compared to other.

+• female churn is more compared to male users

+• Age above 50 consumers are revenue generator.